-5. Upon the completion of all Corporate Proceedings relating to the Rights, the issuance of the Rights will be duly authorized.

-6. Upon the completion of all Corporate Proceedings relating to the Units, the issuance of Units will be duly authorized.
+- 5. Upon the completion of all Corporate Proceedings relating to the Rights, the issuance of the Rights will be duly authorized. - 6.
+Upon the completion of all Corporate Proceedings relating to the Units, the issuance of Units will be duly authorized.

 The foregoing opinion is limited to the laws of the State of Maryland and we do not express any opinion herein concerning any other law.
-We express no opinion as to the applicability or effect of any federal or state securities laws, including the securities laws of the State of Maryland, or as to federal or state laws regarding fraudulent transfers.
+We express no opinion as to the applicability or effect of any federal or state securities laws, including the securities laws of the State of Maryland, or as to federal or state laws regarding fraudulent transfers or the laws, codes or regulations of any municipality or other local jurisdiction.
 To the extent that any matter as to which our opinion is expressed herein would be governed by the laws of any jurisdiction other than the State of Maryland, we do not express any opinion on such matter.
 The opinion expressed herein is subject to the effect of any judicial decision which may permit the introduction of parol evidence to modify the terms or the interpretation of agreements.